tensorflow/agents/tf_agents/docs/python/tf_agents/environments/tf_environment/TFEnvironment.md

 Steps the environment according to the action.

+If the environment returned a `TimeStep` with
+<a href="../../../tf_agents/trajectories/time_step/StepType.md#LAST"><code>StepType.LAST</code></a>
-If the environment returned a `TimeStep` with `StepType.LAST` at the previous step, this call to `step` should reset the environment (note that it is expected that whoever defines this method, calls reset in this case), start a new sequence and `action` will be ignored.
+at the previous step, this call to `step` should reset the environment (note that it is expected that whoever defines this method, calls reset in this case), start a new sequence and `action` will be ignored.

 This method will also start a new sequence if called after the environment